awsdocs/aws-systems-manager-user-guide/doc_source/run-remote-documents.md

 1. Choose **Run**\.

 **Note**
-For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed nodes from scripts](send-commands-reboot.md)\.
+For information about rebooting servers and instances when using Run Command to call scripts, see [Handling reboots when running commands](send-commands-reboot.md)\.